aws-samples/sample-for-transactional-datalake-using-s3tables/kinesis-firehose-stream/README.md

 You can access S3 tables from open source query engines by using the Amazon S3 Tables Catalog for Apache Iceberg client catalog.
 This means you need to create an Amazon EMR cluster with Apache Iceberg installed and initiate an [Apache Spark session](https://docs.aws.amazon.com/AmazonS3/latest/userguide/s3-tables-getting-started.html).
 Then, using Spark, you can create a namespace and a table in your table bucket, and add data to your table.
 You can either query your table within the Amazon EMR cluster or use Amazon Athena or Amazon Redshift to query your table.

 Currently S3 Tables does not provide SDK/CLI capabilities to create a table with metadata & columns in it directy.
-The table (streamtable) created using CDK does not have any columns/attributes.
-Now, we will use the following steps to add metadata & columns to table (streamtable) instead of using an Apache Spark session.
+The table (streamtable or the name you have provided in cdk.context.json) created using CDK does not have any columns/attributes.
+Now, we will use the following steps to add metadata & columns to table (streamtable or the name you have provided) instead of using an Apache Spark session.

 Ensure that the principal (User or Role) has permissions to access the below AWS resources to complete the remaining steps :
 - S3 Tables
 - Glue
 - Athena

 Also grant lakeformation permissions to the principal (User or Role) that needs to query the table.
-(Update the account id and user)
+(Update the account id at 2 places and user)

 ```
-aws lakeformation grant-permissions \
-  --principal '{"DataLakePrincipalIdentifier": "arn:aws:iam::123456789012:user/johndoe"}' \
-  --resource '{"Table": {"CatalogId": "123456789012:s3tablescatalog/streamtablebucket", "DatabaseName": "streamnamespace", "Name": "streamtable"}}' \
-  --permissions SELECT DESCRIBE
+aws lakeformation grant-permissions --principal '{"DataLakePrincipalIdentifier": "arn:aws:iam::<<123456789012>>:user/<<johndoe>>"}' --resource '{"Table": {"CatalogId": "<<123456789012>>:s3tablescatalog/streamtablebucket", "DatabaseName": "streamnamespace", "Name": "streamtable"}}' --permissions SELECT DESCRIBE
 ```
-You have two options to update the metadata:
+#### 2 Options to update the metadata:
+*Option 1.
+Automated*

-1. Using the automated script :  scripts/update_metadata.py
+Using the automated script :  scripts/update_metadata.py
 Note : Update the variable 'athena_output_location' before running the script.
 ```
 python3 scripts/update_metadata.py
 ```
+#### If you have run the above scripts, Go to Step 7

+*Option 2.
+Manual Steps*

-2. Manually by following the below steps using CLI.
+Manually by following the below steps using AWS CLI.

 Navigate to AWS CloudShell and follow the steps below: